KRNI: Talley and Hedberg ownership

 Blanchard and Campbell sold KSMN to Hayward Talley of Litchfield, Illinois, trading as the North Central Iowa Broadcasting Company, in 1963.
 The sale was made because of the increasing demands on Blanchard as an entertainer, with more public appearances and a planned color television broadcast of the Barn Dance.
 An editor's note in the Globe-Gazette newspaper accompanying an editorial written by Blanchard to bid the town farewell noted that he had become "one of Mason City's most popular personalities".

 Under Talley, KSMN filed in 1966 to add an FM station; however, it could not build it at its AM transmitter site due to short-spacing to another station in Waterloo.
 The new station was approved in May 1967 and planned to broadcast KSMN during daytime hours while extending its service at night.
 KLSS (106.1 FM) debuted on November 1 of that year.

 In 1984, Talley sold KSMN and KLSS to Hedberg Broadcasting of Blue Earth, Minnesota.
-KSMN initially retained its country music format, but on March 1, 1985, this was abandoned and KSMN switched to simulcasting KLSS and its adult contemporary format, also adopting the KLSS call letters.
+KSMN initially retained its long-running country music format, but on March 4, 1985, this was abandoned and KSMN switched to simulcasting KLSS and its adult contemporary format, also adopting the KLSS call letters.

 Donation to public radio

 In 1990, Hedberg Broadcasting reached a deal to buy KRIB (1490 AM) for $250,000.
 The deal was of special significance to the company, as company founder Paul Hedberg had worked at KRIB as a teenager in the late 1950s.
 FCC rules of the time did not permit ownership of multiple AM or FM stations in the same area, so KLSS AM had to be divested.
-It was donated to the University of Northern Iowa, which at the time had been providing a rebroadcast service of KHKE in Cedar Falls in the Mason City area via low-powered translator.
+It was donated to the University of Northern Iowa, which at the time had been providing a rebroadcast service of KHKE in Cedar Falls in the Mason City area via a low-powered translator.
 Programming switched to a rebroadcast of KHKE in September 1990.

 The transmitter, cited as having 10 years of service life remaining when Hedberg donated the facility to UNI, was replaced in 1999 using federal grant monies.

 In 2004, the radio services of the University of Northern Iowa, Iowa State University, and the University of Iowa were amalgamated into Iowa Public Radio.
-KRNI was switched in 2011 to the all-news service of IPR.
+KRNI was switched in 2011 to the news and information service of IPR.
+Effective June 30, 2022, all three schools' station licenses were transferred to Iowa Public Radio, Inc.